 Construction and demolition materials can be recycled.
-If you are looking for concrete recycling or asphalt recycling, or would like to recycle any other construction debris, use the Earth911 locator for a construction recycling center in your area.
-You can also use an Sourgum Waste construction dumpster rental and we will ensure it is brought to the nearest recycling facility, as well as save you a lot of time when cleaning up C&D waste.
+If you are looking for concrete recycling or asphalt recycling or would like to recycle any other construction debris, use the Earth911 locator for a construction recycling center in your area.
+You can also use a Sourgum Waste construction dumpster rental and we will ensure it is brought to the nearest recycling facility, as well as save you a lot of time when cleaning up C&D waste.

 Keep your community clean and support a healthy environment by joining Sourgum Waste in our simple recycling efforts.
-Reducing, reusing, and recycling has been shown to not only be good for the environment, but also good for saving money, energy, and resources.
+Reducing, reusing, and recycling have been shown to not only be good for the environment, but also good for saving money, energy, and resources.
 If you would like to learn more about how recycling can benefit you and your community, visit the United States Environmental Protection Agency’s guide on how to reuse, reduce, and recycle.

 Sourgum Waste Supports Simple Recycling

-Our mission is to achieve carbon neutrality in the waste management industry through innovation, improved efficiency and planting trees.
+Our mission is to achieve carbon neutrality in the waste management industry through innovation, improved efficiency, and planting trees.
 We prioritize sustainability and modern solutions so that living a greener life is easier than ever for our customers.
 Learn more about how Sourgum Waste is disrupting the waste management industry and making a difference for a healthier planet.